Contact Jill -

 email@example.com and come along to a group for a free taster

 session.
-Complete beginners class is Thursday evenings at 7pm, and
+Complete beginners class is Wednesday evening at 5.30pm, and

 Welcome to learning a musical instrument